Needham lifts GSI Technology Inc. [GSIT] price estimate. Who else is bullish?

 GSIT stock trade performance evaluation

-GSI Technology Inc. [GSIT] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.09.
-With this latest performance, GSIT shares gained by 368.12% in over the last four-week period, additionally plugging by 231.42% over the last 6 months – not to mention a rise of 80.70% in the past year of trading.
+GSI Technology Inc. [GSIT] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 22.56.
+With this latest performance, GSIT shares gained by 112.01% in over the last four-week period, additionally plugging by 385.71% over the last 6 months – not to mention a rise of 157.14% in the past year of trading.

 GSI Technology Inc. [GSIT]: An insightful look at the core fundamentals